jaclu/tmux-power-zoom/README.md

 You can also restore by triggering the power-zoom action on the place-holder pane.

+## Recent changes

+- Changed mouse handling, was just on/off, and trigger-action couldn't be selected.
+Now allows selection of mouse-action, this also makes it possible to use a modifier to the mouse action.

 ## Purpose

-Often when zooming a pane, working in it for a while and then figure out a new pane is needed to check something, the zoomed state is forgotten.
+Often when zooming a pane, working in it for a while and then figure out a new pane is needed to look something up, the zoomed state is forgotten.
 When opening a new pane this way, the new pane becomes squeezed in next to the original pane, often far to small to be practically usable.